DABodr/ODR-Tools_Installer/README.md

 # RPIDAB_AIO
-Script auto-install of mmb-tools for RPI
+auto-install script of mmbtools for RPI